📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Schools

-QMUl / Ri Masterclass series - 15 school students from diverse backgrounds, selected by their teachers, attend six Saturday morning workshops in the department to learn about computer science research beyond their curriculum, in partnership with the Royal Institution.
+These consist of six consecutive Saturday morning interactive workshops for around 20 fourteen year olds run by QMUL academics including Curzon who runs one unplugged event.
+These workshops encourage young people to learn about computer science research beyond the curriculum.
 Curzon was invited (initially in 2015) to support the Ri Masterclasses in Computer Science programme by hosting a series at QMUL and we continued to do these.
 However the activity was stopped in 2020-2022 because of Covid.
 The grant has supported us in restarting the programme with Brodie part of the organising team in 2023.
-Curzon presented in 2023 on artificial intelligence.
 These are hugely popular sessions and feedback is excellent.

 • Saturday 18 June 2022: Ri Masterclass at Gladesmore Community School

 The Royal Institution hosts Ri Masterclasses at a variety of locations.
-Curzon was asked to step in at the last moment to give his magic workshop (an older version of that below), for approx 14 young teenagers.
+Curzon is occasionally asked to step in at the last moment to give his magic or AI workshops at a weekend event for young teenagers.

 Curzon gave six workshops to primary aged children as part of the Ri's Holiday Workshop programme.
 He gave three different workshops twice on each day, one for children aged 7-9 and one for 10-12 year olds.
 Approximately 80 people attended (combined).